 The Bottom Line

 To recap, the first (and arguably the most important) step of a self-audit is taking the temperature of your account.
 In order to make any decision, you have to understand the information Amazon gives you and how you can use it.

 After taking the temperature of the account, the importance of organized, structured ad campaigns cannot be understated.
-Being able to find the information or campaign you’re looking for makes it virtually impossible to overlook struggling campaigns.
+Being able to find the information you’re looking for makes it virtually impossible to overlook struggling campaigns.